astropy/astropy/docs/units/decomposing_and_composing.rst

 ======================================================

-Conversely, a unit may be recomposed back into more complex units using the `~astropy.units.core.UnitBase.compose` method.
+Conversely, a unit may be recomposed back into more complex units using the :meth:`~astropy.units.core.UnitBase.compose` method.
 Since there may be multiple equally good results, a list is always returned.

 Examples